Rajendradegala/stock-market-/README.md

 df[['open', 'high', 'low', 'close', 'volume']] = scaler.fit_transform(df[['open', 'high', 'low', 'close', 'volume']]) After performing the above additional data cleaning steps, you can move on to the next step in EDA, which is to visualize the data.

+4.Data Visualization
+The next step is to visualize the data.
+We can use various types of plots to visualize the patterns and relationships in the data.
+Here, we will use the matplotlib and seaborn libraries to create plots.

+#import libraries first
+import matplotlib.pyplot as plt import seaborn as sns import plotly.express as px